GatorGauge/GatorGauge/README.md

 token entered into the command line after --token.
 A token must be entered each time the program is started for security reasons.

-When users first run the program these questions will be asked:
+When users first run the program these questions will be asked if a new config file needs to be made (quegstions will only be added once):
 * Enter project name? (y/n) --> y
 * Enter project name
 * Enter keywords (y/n) --> optional, but if key words are entered separate  with